Tharoxes/SelfStudyFrontend/README.md

 ### Figma - visual prototypes

 We createww the web design by figma and develope it in html, css and javascript

+## Bootstrap

+Documentation from bootstrap supports container layout and grid order for the different elements.